codatio/codat-docs/docs/using-the-api/queueing-data-syncs.md

 Some data types like company, tax rates and charts of accounts will rarely change (monthly if at all), but are so small to sync they have no performance impact.

-- **Hourly**: hourly syncs are recommended for specific use cases only and may require consideration for the rate limits, e.g. invoices and payments for invoice financing.
+- **Monthly**: We recommend at least one data type montly (e.g. Company info) just to ensure connection token does not expire when not actively synchronising data (unless only a one-time sync is required).
-- **Daily**: best middle ground for synchronising most data types while staying well within the rate limits for most accounting platforms.
+- **Weekly (recommended)**: Keeps data reasonably fresh, particularly where data types change less frequently.
-- **Weekly**: best used for data types of less important or unlikely to change.
+- **Daily**: Gives you close-to-live picture of most data types while staying within the conservative rate limits of most accounting platforms.
-- **Monthly**: similar to weekly, but also recommended for at least one data type (e.g. Company) to ensure connection token does not expire when not actively synchronising data (unless only a one-time sync is required).
+- **Hourly**: Recommended for specific use cases only and may require consideration for the rate limits, e.g. invoices and payments for invoice financing.
+Only available to [enterprise customers](/introduction/create-account).

 ## Pitfalls